fukun07/neural-image-captioning/readme.md

 There are 4 choices for task:

-1. 'gnic': stands for Google Nic, used as base-line
+1. 'gnic': stands for Google NIC, used as base-line
 2. 'ss': stands for scene-specific contexts
 3. 'ra': stands for region-based attention
 4. 'rass': stands for scene-specific contexts + region-based attention